cruidin/white-duck-is-back/README.md

 The deployment set up occurred smoothly without any problems or errors although it did take some time for the app to become available at Heroku.

 I regret not having deployed my app at the time I started working on my project but I still deployed it in time to adjust my code to the Heroku platform.

+The link to the deployed app can be found [here](https://white-duck-is-back.herokuapp.com/).

 [Back to the top](#white-duck-is-back)